haluska/MediaButtons/README.md

 * Play/Pause
 * Next Track

-I know alot of us are thinking, 'My keyboard already does that!'
+I know a lot of us are thinking, 'My keyboard already does that!'
 Yeah, mine does, too, but you know what?
 I didn't build my keyboard and that's what I wanted to do.

 So I needed to start making a list of requirements.
 Here's what I wanted: